Jörn Lenz: Early career

 Lenz was born in Warnemünde.
 He began playing football for the youth teams of enterprise sports community BSG Schiffahrt/Hafen Rostock in Rostock.
-He was admitted into the Children and Youth Sports Scool (KJS) in 1981 and then taken over by football club FC Hansa Rostock.
-Lenz joined the youth academy of BFC Dynamo in 1985.
+He was admitted into a Children and Youth Sports School (KJS) in 1981 and then taken over by football club FC Hansa Rostock.
+Lenz then joined the youth academy of BFC Dynamo in 1985.
 He was promoted to the reserve team of BFC Dynamo in 1987.
 Lenz made 54 appearances with the BFC Dynamo II in the second tier DDR-Liga between 1987 and 1989.

 BFC Dynamo

-Lenz made his first appearance with the first team of BFC Dynamo in the first round of the 1988–89 FDGB-Pokal against BSG Energie Cottbus II on 9 September 1988.
+Lenz made his first appearance with the first team of BFC Dynamo as a 19-year-old in the first round of the 1988–89 FDGB-Pokal against BSG Energie Cottbus II on 9 September 1988.
 He started the match as a substitute and was exchanged for Waldemar Ksienzyk in the 80th minute.
 He was thus given the opportunity to play alongside players such as Andreas Thom, Thomas Doll and Frank Rohde.
 Lenz then made his debut for BFC Dynamo in the DDR-Oberliga against BSG Energie Cottbus on 5 May 1989.
 BFC Dynamo won the 1988–89 FDGB-Pokal.
 The team was set to play the first ever DFV-Supercup against SG Dynamo Dresden on 5 August 1989.
 Lenz started the match as a substitute, but was exchanged for Jörg Fügner in the 77th minute.
 BFC Dynamo won the match 4–1 and became the first and only winner of the DFV-Supercup in the history of East German football.